OranWeb/TCEssentials/content/en/docs/misc-guides/money-making.md

 Use advance search filters (only available to people with donator status) to find employees that are not in a company, chat them up politely and ask them what their work stats are at and that you'd require X amount of work stats for a job at Y company with Z stars.

 {{< alert icon="👉" text="Advance search can be the most efficient way to find employees, play around with the options and see what fits best"  />}}

-**There are also other odd jobs like sending marketing mails for a trader, or bumping threads etc I am not going to go indepth on them since they are simple and straight forward enough as is.**

 ### Community Events